Not just any island…

-The Caudan also houses the Blue Penny Museum, a "must" for any visitor.
-Apart from taking you on a fascinating voyage of discovery, it is also the only place in the universe where the most valuable stamps in the world. the unused One Penny orange red and the Two Pence indigo, issued in 1847, can be seen side by side.
-A consortium of local companies bought them for U$2.2million in 1993.
+The Caudan also houses the Blue Penny Museum.
+It is a "must" for visitors.
+Apart from taking you on a fascinating voyage of discovery, it is the only place in the universe where the most valuable stamps in the world. the unused One Penny orange red and the Two Pence indigo, issued in 1847, can be seen side by side.

-In Pamplemousses, the Botanical Gardens with its giant waterlilies and the legendary Talipot Palm that projects a towering inflorescence once every 100 years, before dying.
+Pamplemousses, the Botanical Gardens, with its giant waterlilies and the legendary Talipot Palm that projects a towering inflorescence once every 100 years, before dying.

 Close by, in Beau Plan, l'Aventure du Sucre, is an old sugar factory converted into a modern exhibition space featuring the birth and development of the sugar industry over the last 400 years.

-Starting in the highlands of Curepipe, one can follow the "Tea Route" with a visit to the colonial home of the original owners before discovering the Bois Cheri Tea Factory.
+Starting in the highlands of Curepipe with the extinct volcano The Trou-aux-Cerfs, one can follow the "Tea Route" to the colonial home of the original owners before discovering the Bois Cheri Tea Factory.

-Ile aux Cerfs, arguably the most beautiful beach in Mauritius, is an island that lies a mere 200m from the shore.
+Ile aux Cerfs, arguably with the most beautiful beach in Mauritius, is an island that lies a mere 200m from the shore.
 A real gem set on turquoise and blue opal seas.
-Two of the major IRS projects , Anahita and Beau Rivage are to be built right opposite , on the mainland.
+Two of the major IRS projects, Anahita and Beau Rivage are right opposite on the mainland.

 In the south, La Vanille Reserve des Mascareignes is owned by British expatriate, Paddy Rountree - of chocolate fame - and run by an Australian zoologist, Owen Griffiths.
 The reserve comprises 500 giant tortoises, Nile crocodiles and an insectarium with over 20,000 species.

-The SEGA is the most popular dance, originating from the slaves of African origin, although, as the island has a 52% Hindu population, traditional Indian dances are also featured in colourful celebrations.
+The SEGA, the most popular dance, originates from the slaves of African origin.
+Traditional Indian dances are also featured in colourful celebrations.
 A fusion style has crept in.